 Once you have completed pages one and two of the visa application form, print off all three pages of the form.
 Attach the photo to the first page where indicated.
 When you appear in person either at the consulate or a branch location, you will need to sign and date the application in the presence of the visa officer or the consular representative.

 Our Chicago office prepares the two copies of the "official letter of acceptance" (lettera d'iscrizione), with the university seal affixed, mentioned in the documents' list.
 But we cannot prepare this letter without first receiving your round-trip itinerary from you.
-You must e-mail firstname.lastname@example.org either with your e-itinerary (if you have purchased independent flights) or with the confirmation letter from the travel agency for the group flights.
-You must allow our office at least a week to prepare the letters.
+You must e-mail firstname.lastname@example.org with your e-itinerary (if you have purchased independent flights) or with the confirmation letter from the travel agency for the group flights.
+You must allow our office at least two weeks to prepare your letters.

 All students must coordinate preparation of their documentation for the study visa with the Rome Center's Chicago Office.
 Consulates require that a student appear in person so it is imperative that visa applicants communicate early and frequently with the Rome Center Office to be sure that they are not lacking any credentials before they go in person to their respective consulate.
 Many consulates also have satellite offices at which students may present themselves; these locations are listed on the consulate's website.